 Test Appearing for your tests like GMAT / GRE / SAT / TOEFL / IELTS.
 You must know which test is applicable for you and should appear for it timely

-Selection of right course at the right Universities is the key since US has over 4000 Institutions and every application costs money (likeapplication fees which can be between $ 50 to $ 150 in most cases, b. courier charges (of sending your application documents to each University which could be Rs 1000 to Rs 1500 + per School), c. sending your GMAT, GRE, SAT, TOEFL, IELTS, SAT II subject test scores to each University, where applicable).
+How we helpSelection of right course at the right Universities is the key since US has over 4000 Institutions and every application costs money (likeapplication fees which can be between $ 50 to $ 150 in most cases, b. courier charges (of sending your application documents to each University which could be Rs 1000 to Rs 1500 + per School), c. sending your GMAT, GRE, SAT, TOEFL, IELTS, SAT II subject test scores to each University, where applicable).
 This can be as much as spending Rs 5000 to Rs 6000 per University while only making applications.

-We identify the correct mix (course + universities) and thus your scores go to the correct US Institutions (you save money)
+How we help We identify the correct mix (course + universities) and thus your scores go to the correct US Institutions (you save money)

 We match your profile with the entry requirements of the Universities in the USA, getting you closer to securing admissions invariably.
 We check scholarship opportunities for you in the US Schools and you know that's helpful.
 Other factors that you list are also considered like location (like you may wish to go only to the East Coast or only in California or New York or you have a relative living in New Jersey), your budget, scholarship availability, academic scores in India, perceived test score (like GMAT, TOEFL, etc.), your work experience (if any), rankings and much more.
 We counsel you for programs at all study levels (Associate Degrees, Bachelors, MBA, MS, PhD, Internship Courses)